 The Subir and Malini Chowdhury Center has three main goals: to showcase innovative research on Bangladesh; to train the next generation of scholars on Bangladesh, and to create opportunities for collaborative research between UC Berkeley and top institutions in Bangladesh.

-The Chowdhury Center in partnership with the American Institute for Bangladesh Studies (AIBS) and the US Embassy in Dhaka hosted five faculty members from top universities in Bangladesh to participate in a program focused on academic writing and publishing this October.
-Titled Faculty Workshop on Research Writing & Publishing, this program brought five faculty members from Bangladeshi institutions of higher education to be in residence for one week at the Chowdhury Center, where they took part in workshops on research methodologies, writing, and the publishing process led by UC Berkeley faculty.
-Faculty arrived in Berkeley and were in residence from Oct 11-19, 2016.
-After the week at Berkeley, the Bangladeshi faculty traveled to Madison, Wisconsin for the annual South Asia Conference where they attended a pre-conference on Oct 20, 2016 and present their papers in progress.
+The Chowdhury Center in partnership with the American Institute for Bangladesh Studies (AIBS) and the US Embassy in Dhaka runs a program through which five to ten faculty members from top universities in Bangladesh are invited for a week-long stay to campus to participate in a program focused on academic writing and publishing.
+Titled the Faculty Workshop on Research Writing & Publishing, this program brings faculty members from Bangladeshi institutions of higher education to be in residence for one week at the Chowdhury Center, where they take part in workshops on research methodologies, writing, and the publishing process led by UC Berkeley faculty.
+The workshop culminates in a day=long symposium where the faculty present their their papers in progress.
 The final product, as a result of this workshop, will be an academic paper that can be submitted to a peer-reviewed journal for publication.

 Over the past several years the Chowdhury Center has partnered with the Bangladesh Development Initiative (BDI), a US based non-political research think tank and advocacy group of Bangladeshi professionals based in the United States, in organizing international conferences on Bangladesh in UC Berkeley.
 The conferences have been extremely successful and productive.
 Please click on the links below to read more detailed information about BDI as well as the conferences.